 <img src="http://www.patriciamnewman.com/wp-content/uploads/2017/08/Annie-Crawley-Breeding-Facility-1-7542.jpg" alt="Photo credit: Annie Crawley" data-ww="284px" data-hh="189px" width="1600" height="1067" data-no-retina>

-Patricia’s home page is loading around 7MBs of images for this slider feature, how is that mobile responsive on a mobile device having to download 7MBs of images for a slider feature!
+Patricia’s homepage is loading around 7MBs of images for this slider feature, how is that mobile responsive on a mobile device having to download 7MBs of images for a slider feature!
+This will have a major impact on pagespeed which will have a major impact on mobile user bounce rates!

 Blame the Webmaster or the Plugin Developer?